Aypac/uWhatsapp/README.md

 Its supposed to bring Whatsapp (Web) to your Ubuntu Touch (and/or Desktop¹).

 **What is this not?**<br />
-An official, native, independent² app.
+This is not an official, native, independent² app.

 **How does it work?**<br />
 It is basically an "app" which opens a Webbrowser with web.whatsapp.com and injects some HTML and CSS to make it more mobile friendly (thanks to <a href='https://lists.launchpad.net/ubuntu-phone/msg12024.html'>Alan Bell</a>).<br />